mitchellkolb/Mouse-Recorder/README.md

 ## :dart: About ##

 This project includes two features.
 1. Code to capture and replay the users mouse movements.
 2. A GUI made with customtkinter that is able to be overlayed on the users screen to show that the capturing or replaying is occuring.
+3. A saving system so that you can have multiple recorded mouse movements to replay at anytime.

 ## :sparkles: Features ##